Saturday, January 23, 2016

 The Koch brothers had hired Edward H. Crane, III to run the campaign for Ed Clark.
 By 1978 many of us in the Libertarian Party had come to realize Crane was not to be trusted.
 The Kochs dealt with these objections by naming Crane Director for Public Relations instead of Campaign Manger.
 But this shuffling of titles did nothing to change the lineup for the campaign and the outcome of the election.

 Crane stole the nomination using the same techniques used today routinely by the Kochs.
 Koch delegates were packed into the convention, their expenses paid for by the Kochs.
+Most of these had newly joined the LP, and filled in vacancies in delegations which lacked enough delegates to make up their allotments.

 I met both David Koch, who was running for the vice presidential nomination so they could spend more on the campaign, and his older brother, Charles.